PaloAltoNetworks/google-cloud-nsi-security-lifecycle/README.md

 1. The `web-vm` makes a request to the internet.
 The request is evaluated against the rules within the Network Firewall Policy associated with the `consumer-vpc`.
 2. The request matches the `EGRESS` rule (priority: `10`) that specifies a security profile group as its action.
-3. The request is then encapsulated through the `endpoint association` to the producer environment.
+3. The request is then encapsulated and mirrored through the `endpoint association` to the producer environment.
-4. Within the producer environment, the `intercept deployment group` directs traffic to the `intercept deployment` located in the same zone as the `web-vm`.
+4. Within the producer environment, the `intercept deployment group` mirror the traffic to the `intercept deployment` located in the same zone as the `web-vm`.
-5. The internal load balancer forwards the traffic to an available firewall for deep packet inspection.
+5. The internal load balancer forward the traffic to an available firewall for deep packet inspection.

 #### Traffic from Producer
 <img src="images/diagram_flow2.png" width="100%">

 1. If the firewall permits the traffic, it is returned to the `web-vm` via the consumer's `endpoint association`.
+(This is only for In-Line mode, for out-of-band mode this will not happen, the original traffic will flow as usual)
 2. The local route table of the `consumer-vpc` routes traffic to the internet via the Cloud NAT.
 3. The session is established with the internet destination and is continuously monitored by the firewall.